-The maximum contribution for 2020 contributions is $6,000 ($7,000 if age 50 over over).
-There are income limits which determine whether you can deduct your Traditional IRA contribution or if you qualify to make a Roth contribution.
+The maximum contribution for 2023 individual retirement account contributions is $6,500 ($7,500 if aged 50 and over).
+There are income limits that determine whether you can deduct your Traditional IRA contribution or if you qualify to make a Roth IRA contribution.

 With this article, we hope to equip the reader with a basic understanding of the individual income tax calculation and the use of a taxpayer’s marginal tax rate or tax bracket in investment and income tax planning.

 Even though the past few years have been a challenge for everyone in very personal and different ways, one commonality we all share is that these unusual times have reminded us to cherish what we do have and review/revise our life priorities.

 As we approach the end of the year and the holiday season, we seem to be bombarded with opportunities for charitable giving.
 Happily, many of us answer this call and donate generously to our favorite charitable organizations.
 Your generosity may also be beneficial at tax time if you remember a few tax implications of donations …